Contributing to pydeck

 make prepare-jupyter

-At this point, verify that this new local copy of pydeck works by running make test.
+Verify that this new local copy of pydeck works by running make test.

 Submitting a PR